Blair Hughes-Stanton: The Gemini Press and Ida Graves

 When Hughes-Stanton left the Gregynog Press he returned to London with Ida Affleck Graves.
 Hermes had divorced him, and Graves's husband, Herbert Marks, had left her for Isobel Powys, removing their two children.
 Marks would not contemplate divorce, however, because of his social position, and gave Graves a weekly allowance of £4 a week provided that she took the blame for the separation.
 Hughes-Stanton and Graves had two children – Corin (born 1933) and Kristin (born 1935).

-The couple moved to Higham, near Colchester, and founded the Gemini Press.
+The couple moved to Stratford St. Mary, near Colchester, and founded the Gemini Press.
 Hughes-Stanton wrote in his first prospectus, "I have founded the Gemini Press to be able, when occasion arises and unhampered by any outside prejudices, to make books in which there is a real fusion between contemporary writer and artist."
 In 1934 the press produced Epithalamion by Ida Graves, with 23 full-page wood engravings by Hughes-Stanton.
 The book is a celebration of their physical and spiritual wedding, even though they were unable to marry.
 Only half the edition was sold at the time of publication, partly because of the depression, but also a lack of business competence.
 In 1970 Hughes-Stanton offered the remaining 25 sets of Japan Vellum sheets and 125 sets of Basingwerk sheets to the Basilisk Press.
 In 1935 the press produced its second and final illustrated book, Pastoral, or Virtue Requited by H.H.M.
 (Herbert Marks).
 They needed the money, but it must have been galling for the couple.

 This period was a time of financial hardship for the couple, and commissions dried up completely at times.
 They moved to a late mediaeval timber house in Stratford Saint Mary, which they spent years restoring.
 By 1939 their relationship was almost at an end.

 Hughes-Stanton produced a number of books, more or less significant, during this period.
 They include The Ship of Death by D. H. Lawrence (1933), Primeval Gods by Christopher Sandford (1934), Ecclesiastes and A Crime against Cania, both for the Golden Cockerel Press and both 1934, and Address by Abraham Lincoln at the Dedication of the National Cemetery at Gettysburg (1936), an unillustrated book printed by Hughes-Stanton at the Gemini Press in an edition of 50 copies, not for sale, the final publication of the press.
 In 1938, Hughes-Stanton won the International Prize for Engraving at the Venice Biennale.